-In Esther 9, Mordecai and Esther finished the unfinished business of "blotting out the name of the Amalekites (Deut 25:17-19)."
-They eliminated Haman the Agagite (who apparently was a descendant of Agag, the Amalekite), Haman's sons, and all who sided with Haman's deadly plot.
+So here's the antithesis.
+In 1 Samuel 15 King Saul did not finish the task of blotting out the name of the Amalekites as instructed in Deuteronomy 25:17-19.
+In Esther 9, Mordecai and Esther determine to finish it once and for all.
+They eliminated Haman, Haman's sons, and all who sided with Haman's deadly plot.

-So the big day arrived.
-The following verses tell us what happened on that day, first in the capital city and then in the rural regions throughout the empire.
+So the day of destiny arrived.
+The following verses tell us what happened that day, first in the capital city and then in the rural regions throughout the empire.